jeromerg/NCase/README.md

 }
 ```

+Ensure that the configuration is set to `DEBUG`.
 Execute the program.
 The result in the console should look like:

 <!--# FIRST_UNIT_TEST_CONSOLE -->
 ```